 - Grade 2 Theme – Tall Scientific Tales

 - Grade 3 Theme – How to Measure a Song

 - Grade 6-8 Theme – Mission: The Universe

 Description for Themed field trips below:

-This interactive show allows participants to balance forces while building a tall structure and encourages the use of descriptive language in math, engineering and science.
+Balance forces while building tall, and engineer to change motion.
+This interactive show and stations encourages the use of descriptive language in math, engineering and science.

 Grade 2 – Tall Scientific Tales